 Empower women and girls to achieve social justice, economic stability and sustainable management of their environment through capacity building, research, advocacy, and service provision.

 - Advocate for human rights of women and young people so as to promote peaceful and stable communities and families

 - Strengthen the capacity of women and young people especially girls to actively engage in the development processes of the country

 - Promote social and economic development of women, young and disadvantaged people

 - Support efforts that promote natural resource management and governance to benefit women and men equally

-- Promote gender responsive policy making, legislation, budgeting, and programing in all spheres of development in Uganda
+- Promote gender responsive policy making, legislation, budgeting, and programming in all spheres of development in Uganda